nikolajjsj/dotfiles/README.md

 Repository to keep track of my .dotfiles

-# Macbook Pro dotfiles and setup
+# MacOS dotfiles and setup

 ## Preparations